The Crown's Emma Corrin Thanks Princess Diana In Emotional Golden Globes Speech

 “Most of all, thank you so much to Diana.
 You have taught me compassion and empathy beyond any measure that I can imagine,” Corrin said.
 “On behalf of everyone who remembers you so fondly and passionately in our hearts — thank you.”

 Corrin’s debut on The Crown — which aired in November 2020 on Netflix during the series’ fourth season — is defined by moments of “compassion” and “empathy,” as the actress said.
-We meet Lady Diana Spencer as a young woman enamored by the promise of a fairytale life with a literal prince: Charles, heir to the British throne.
-Diana desperately works to fit into the mold expected of her, slowly realizing she is in over her head and starting a life with a man she barely knows.
+We meet Lady Diana Spencer as a young woman enamoured by the promise of a fairytale life with a literal prince: Charles, heir to the British throne.
+Diana desperately works to fit into the mould expected of her, slowly realising she is in over her head and starting a life with a man she barely knows.
 Still, Diana endures over The Crown season 4.

 Despite their on-screen animosity, Corrin’s co-star and “Prince Charming” Josh O’Connor, as she called him during her acceptance speech, gave Corrin a shout out during his Globes acceptance speech.
 O’Connor lauded “extraordinary” Corrin as a “brilliant player” of Rock, Paper, Scissors.